icylace/slush-basis/scaffold/app/gulp/core/README.txt

 - http://viget.com/extend/gulp-browserify-starter-faq

-The Gulp file references tasks that are stored in the "gulp/tasks" folder.
+The Gulp file references tasks that are stored in the "gulp/core/tasks" folder.
+Create additional custom tasks in the "gulp/custom/tasks" folder.

 The following plugins are used: